 During Trump’s tenure numerous US states set green energy targets.
 In a statistic little noted by the almost former President, from 2016 to 2019 coal-fired electricity generation declined by 22% in the US as solar and wind energy production grew 40%.

 Along with a clean energy agenda, Biden will likely adopt a more conciliatory immigration policy than his predecessor.
 The Democrat is also expected to seek long-term solutions targeting the causes of migration, which could include increased US engagement and aid towards Central America.

 Biden said during his campaign that protecting ‘Dreamers’ will be a priority.
-While the Deferred Action on Childhood Arrivals (DACA) programme started by former President Obama in 2012 affects less than 650,000 young people, the vast majority of them were born in Central and South America: Mexican-born children represent over 80% of the DACA cohort.
+While the Deferred Action on Childhood Arrivals (DACA) programme started by former President Obama in 2012 affects less than 650,000 young people, the vast majority of them were born in Central and South America: Mexican-born children represent over 80% of the DACA cohort13.
 Hence, protecting the rights of Dreamers will send a positive message to America’s southern neighbours, in contrast with the Trump militarisation of the frontier and his infamous ‘wall’.

 The next step – although very unlikely in the event of a split Congress – might see Biden seek deeper reforms including a pathway to citizenship for the millions of undocumented immigrants in the US from emerging market countries.

 Evidence suggests that official citizenship papers help immigrants get better jobs at a higher salary14.
 If the Biden administration can turn millions of undocumented immigrants into citizens, the value of remittances sent to Mexico and the rest of Latin America could increase by billions of dollars.15

 In addition, a softer stance on immigration could have a small positive effect for Indian IT companies such as HCL Technologies and Tech Mahindra in our portfolio.